You don’t always need a workout bench to hit your chest effectively; you can do it with dumbbells only.

 - Pause, squeeze your pecs at the top, and then return to the beginning.
 This is your one repetition.

-- As the name suggests, it requires you to squeeze your pecs while pressing the dumbbells up.
+- Squeeze your pecs while pressing the dumbbells up to get your inner chest fully contracted.
 You should perform this movement in a controlled fashion so you can feel the work during the movement.

-- Lying on your back on the floor, bend your knees, and keep your feet flat on the ground.
+- Place your back on a stability ball, bend your knees, and keep your feet flat on the ground.
 Grasp a hexagonal or urethane dumbbell and hold the inner part of it with both hands.

 - Extend your arms behind your head and maintain a soft bend in your elbows.
 That’s the start.